Higher-Dimensional Timed Automata for Real-Time Concurrency: Languages of HDTAs

 \begin{definition} The \emph{language} of an HDTA $A$ is

 \end{definition}

-\begin{remark} With a few simple changes to Def.~\ref{def:evpath} above, we can define the observable content of an HDTA path as an idword instead of a tipomset.
-(By Lem.~\ref{lem:biIdwTiPoms} this is equivalent.)
-If we define $\ev((l,v) \delayMove{d} (l, v+d)) = d$ in the second case above and use concatenation of idwords instead of gluing composition in the last case, then $\ev(\pi)\in \IDW$.
-Thus, the language of an HDTA can be seen as a set of tipomsets or as a set of idwords. \end{remark}
+\begin{remark} With a few simple changes to Definition~\ref{def:evpath} above, we can define the observable content of an HDTA path as an idword instead of a tipomset.
+(By Lemma \ref{lem:biIdwTiPoms} this is equivalent.)
+If we define $\ev((q,v) \delayMove{d} (q, v+d)) = d. \id_{\ev(q)}$ in the second case above and use concatenation of idwords instead of gluing composition in the last case, then $\ev(\pi)\in \IDW$.
+Indeed, this would be the natural definition of the language of $\sem{A}$ seen as a real-time extended ST-automaton, \cf~Remark \ref{re:rtst}.
+Then $\Lang(A)=\tGlue(\Lang(\sem{A}))$, and we may see the language of an HDTA as a set of tipomsets or as a set of idwords. \end{remark}

-\begin{example} We compute the language of the HDTA $A$ of Fig.~\ref{fi:thda-ex3}.
-As both vertical transitions are disabled, any accepting path must proceed along the location sequence $(l_0, e_1, u, e_4, l_3)$.
+\begin{example} We compute the language of the HDTA $A$ of Figure~\ref{fi:thda-ex3} (page \pageref{fi:thda-ex3}).
+As both vertical transitions are disabled, any accepting path must proceed along the location sequence $(q_0, e_1, u, e_4, q_3)$.
 The general form of accepting paths is thus

-There are no conditions on $d_1$, as both clocks $x$ and $y$ are reset when leaving $l_0$.
+There are no conditions on $d_1$, as both clocks $x$ and $y$ are reset when leaving $q_0$.
 The conditions on $x$ at the other four locations force $1\le d_2\le 4$, $1\le d_2+ d_3\le 4$, and $2\le d_2+ d_3+ d_4\le 5$.
-As $y$ is reset when leaving $e_1$, we must have $1\le d_3\le 3$ and $1\le d_3+ d_4$, and the condition on $z$ at $l_3$ forces $1\le d_4$.
-As there are no upper bounds on clocks in $l_3$, there are no constraints on $d_5$.
+As $y$ is reset when leaving $e_1$, we must have $1\le d_3\le 3$ and $1\le d_3+ d_4$, and the condition on $z$ at $q_3$ forces $1\le d_4$.
+As there are no upper bounds on clocks in $q_3$, there are no constraints on $d_5$.

 To sum up, $\Lang(A)$ is the set of tipomsets

 with $\lambda(x_1) = a$, $\lambda(x_2) = b$, $\sigma(x_1) = [d_1,d_1+\dots+d_4]$ and $\sigma(x_2) = [d_1+d_2,d_1+d_2+d_3]$, or equivalently the set of idwords